MinaProtocol/mina/docs/specs/consensus/README.md

 Recall from [Section 5.4.6](#546-minimum-window-density) that the minimum window density is monotonically decreasing.
 Therefore, a peer that has disconnected from the network for a period and wishes to rejoin could have a higher minimum window density for it current best chain when compared to the canonical chain (i.e. the best chain for the network).

 Also remember from [Section 5.2.2](#522-long-range-fork-rule) that the long-range fork rule dictates that the peer select the chain with the higher minimum density.
-Due to the inversion problem just described, this could actually be the peer's current chain, rather than the network's canonical chain (since the minimum window density is non-increasing).
+Due to the problem just described, this could actually be the peer's current chain, rather than the network's canonical chain (since the minimum window density is non-increasing).
 Thus, the peer will be stuck and synchronization will not succeed.

 ```text
 existing:  B1, B2, B3, B4              (ye olde minimum window density = 43) Stuck! 😭
 canonical: B1, B2, B3, B4, B5, ..., Bk (current minimum window density = 42)
 ```

-The inversion problem occurs because the calculation of the minimum window density does not take into account the relationship between the current best chain and the canonical chain with respect to time the peer is joining the network.
+The inversion problem occurs because the calculation of the minimum window density does not take into account the relationship between the current best chain and the canonical chain with respect to time.
 In Samasika time is captured and secured through the concepts of slots and the VRF.
 Our calculation of the minimum window density must also take this into account.

-The relative minimum window density solves the inversion problem by projecting the joining peer's existing block's density window to the global slot of the candidate block (whenever its global slot is ahead of the existing block's).
-In this way, the projection causes the existing block's age to decrease it's minimum window density.
+The relative minimum window density solves this problem by projecting the joining peer's existing block's window to the global slot of the candidate block.
+(N.b. this happens whenever the candidate block's global slot is ahead of the existing block's or vice versa.)
+In this way, the projection allows a fair comparison.

 The relative minimum window density of blocks `B1` and `B2` is defined as.